zarino/zarino.co.uk/posts/2014-04-18-write-hfs-synology-nas.md

 I’ve previously covered [mounting the internal shares from a Synology NAS on your Mac’s desktop](/post/time-machine-ds214se-nas).
 And the simplest way to copy the files I want would be to plug my USB drive into my Mac, mount up the NAS’s shared folder, and drag the files and folders across.

-Problem is, for large folders, this takes *forever* – partly because of the dog-slow wireless transfer speed, and partly becuase my poor Mac is having to act as an intermediary between the two drives.
+Problem is, for large folders, this takes *forever* – partly because of the dog-slow wireless transfer speed, and partly because my poor Mac is having to act as an intermediary between the two drives.
 It also means my Mac has to stay on and connected to both the USB drive and the WiFi network for the entirety of the transfer.
 Not ideal.

 ## Copying files directly, over SSH